Ribbit on Base (RIBBIT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ribbit on Base Historical Price

-According to the latest data gathered on Ribbit on Base live price page, the current price of Ribbit on Base is 0USD.
+According to the latest data gathered on Ribbit on Base live price page, the current price of Ribbit on Base is 0.000019USD.
 The circulating supply of Ribbit on Base(RIBBIT) is

 - 24-hour0.00%$ 0$ 0$ 0